 Relocate your dog

-You may end up exposing your puppy to more fear and thus they might develop anxiety disorders.
+You may expose your puppy to more fear, and thus they might develop anxiety disorders.

-Exercising your dog is also a crucial step in curbing dog bark nuisance, as you will always have a healthy dog and he will sleep from the physical activity.
+Exercising your dog is also crucial in curbing dog bark nuisance, as you will always have a healthy dog, and he will sleep from the physical activity.

 You must listen to your neighbor’s complaints and stop your dog from barking before getting any legal complaints.